lod/filedrop/README.md

 Documentation for the action is available at https://lod.github.io/filedrop/filedrop_module.html

 To make best use of filedrop lean into configuration.d directories with configuration fragment.
 This is increasingly the recommended Linux practice and makes managing configuration significantly simpler.

+This collection can be installed via Ansible Galaxy `ansible-galaxy collection install lod.filedrop` details are at https://galaxy.ansible.com/ui/repo/published/lod/filedrop/.